 Sickness absence and the use of this procedure

 It is important that sickness absence should not delay or avoid the use of formal capability procedures.
 It is in the interests of all parties to address concerns about performance without undue delay.
-Arrangements will normally be made to seek medical advice from an occupational health adviser to assess the employee’s health and fitness for continued employment at the Trust.
+Arrangements will normally be made to seek medical advice from an occupational health adviser to assess the employee’s health and fitness.

 Consideration will be given to whether poor performance may be related to a disability and, if so, whether there are reasonable adjustments that could be made to the employee’s working arrangements, including changing the employee's duties or providing additional equipment or training.
-The Trust may consider making adjustments to this procedure in appropriate cases, e.g. moving from this procedure to procedures used by the Trust to terminate the employment of the employee on the grounds of ill health.
+The Trust may consider making adjustments to this procedure in appropriate cases, e.g. moving from this procedure to procedures used by the Trust to manage the sickness absence.

-If an employee’s medical condition is not serious enough to warrant consideration of termination of employment on the grounds of ill health, the occupational health adviser will normally be asked to assess whether an employee absent through sickness is fit enough to attend a meeting under this procedure.
+If an employee’s medical condition is not serious enough to warrant management under the sickness absence procedure, the occupational health adviser will normally be asked to assess whether an employee absent through sickness is fit enough to attend a meeting under this procedure.
 In the event that the employee is deemed not fit to attend a formal capability meeting, they may present a written submission for consideration and/or be represented by a companion in their absence.

 Monitoring and review period following a formal capability meeting